jdemaagd/KotlinKatas/app/src/main/java/com/kryptopass/katas/dynamic_programming/README.md

 - Name invented by Richard Bellman in the 1950s
 - Nothing dynamic about problems we will tackle
-- Programming meant scheduling or planning in 1950s
 - Working definition: recursion without repetition

 ## Identify if it is an optimization problem